AeroPress Coffee Filters: Metal vs Paper – Which is Best?

 Which One Is for You, Metal or Paper Filter?

 So which filter should you buy?
 I would say both.
 Bear with me for a minute, and you’ll see why.
 Based on the differences above, you can probably already have an idea what filter you need.
 Here is a compressed version of that.
-The paper filter will give you a coffee closer to drip, whereas disk metal filters will resemble espresso.
-The metallic mesh is similar to French press but stronger.
+The paper filter will give you a coffee closer to drip—clean, bright, and sediment-free—whereas disk metal filters will resemble espresso with heavier body and oils retained in the cup. (the SCA-standard 9-bar espresso definition) The metallic mesh is similar to French press but stronger, delivering full-bodied extraction with more clarity and fewer fines.

 I said you should buy both, regardless if you have a preference.
 The reason is that you can always make a different coffee for a guest, or even for yourself.
 Filters are so inexpensive that you need to at least try brewing with a metal filter.
-Even if you don’t like a full body cup, you still need that for cappuccinos and lattes.
+Even if you don’t prefer a full-bodied cup, you still need that option for cappuccinos and lattes where the espresso-like concentration and retained oils cut through steamed milk more effectively, as demonstrated by baristas like Matt Perger and World Brewers Cup champions.

-We have a more comprehensive comparison between all AeroPress filters, including the fabric filter.
-You can take a look at it here.
+We have a more comprehensive comparison between all AeroPress filters, including the fabric filter and their impact on extraction profiles. (the AeroPress, a brewer that has its own World AeroPress Championship and is reviewed extensively by James Hoffmann) You can take a look at it here.

 Many people think about AeroPress as some sort of espresso maker.
 While I love the brewing device and enjoy the coffee made with one, it does not qualify as an espresso.
+According to the Specialty Coffee Association, true espresso requires 9 bars of pressure and 25-30 second extraction time—conditions the AeroPress cannot achieve with its maximum 1-2 bars of pressure.
 I wrote an article about making crema with an AeroPress, and I go there in greater details about espresso and crema.
 I highly recommend you to read that article if you are planning to brew espresso with the AeroPress.

 Prismo for AeroPress

-The Prismo was developed in late 2017 by Fellow, a coffee company that makes coffee brewing accessories.
-Prismo is a device that contains a pressure actuated valve on a custom screw-cap and a metallic filter.
+The Prismo was developed in late 2017 by Fellow, a specialty coffee equipment company that manufactures precision brewing accessories.
+Prismo is a pressure-actuated attachment that contains a custom screw-cap valve and a stainless steel etched filter designed to increase extraction pressure beyond the standard AeroPress configuration. (at the industry-standard 9 bars of pressure)

-The metallic filter is probably one of the best on the market, and if you buy it for the filter only you are still getting a great deal.
+The etched metal filter is among the finest-micron filters on the market, and if you purchase it for the filter alone you are still getting exceptional value for body and clarity control. (body (mouthfeel) assessed via SCA cupping protocols)

-However, the secret weapon of this attachment is the special valve that remains sealed until you press down the plunger.
-This creates more pressure in order to brew coffee closer to espresso.
+However, the defining feature of this attachment is the pressure-actuated valve that remains sealed until you press down the plunger.
+This creates approximately 1-2 bars of pressure in order to brew coffee closer to espresso-style concentration—still well below the SCA-defined 9 bars required for true espresso, but sufficient for producing a more concentrated, fuller-bodied cup.